 For a glass of chocolate milk.

-Passing through Harvard, IL, childhood home to my college roommate’s wife, her family tenant farmers, a lovely woman, she excelled as a pianist…lost her younger sister, one of the ‘five peppers’; to cancer.
+Passing through Harvard, IL, childhood home to my college roommate’s wife, her family tenant farmers, a lovely woman, Polly excelled as a pianist…lost her younger sister, one of the ‘five peppers’; to cancer.
 Lung cancer.
 She had never smoked.

 So, I am lost.